 Daniel Asbury went to Kentucky in 1778, when he was about sixteen years old.
 He was captured by the Indians and then handed over to the British, who jailed him in Detroit.
 Escaping, he made his way back to Virginia around 1783.
 He was converted and received into the Methodist Conference in Virginia and came to North Carolina as a circuit preacher.

 In 1787, Daniel Asbury founded the “Grassy Branch Methodist Society,” which evolved into Rehobeth Church near what is now Terrell, in Catawba County, North Carolina.
-In 1794, he held the first camp meeting for several days and nights at the site of Rehobeth Church.
-In 1824, he retired and married Nancy Morris.
-Asbury died in April 1825, and was buried in the Rehobeth Church cemetery.
+In 1794, he held what is believed to be the very first camp meeting in the United States at the site of Rehobeth Church.
+The camp meeting lasted several days and nights, and approximately 300 converts to Christianity came forward during this time.
+In 1824, Daniel Asbury retired and married Nancy Morris.
+Asbury died in April 1825 and was buried in the Rehobeth Church cemetery.